School districts can access federal tax credits to offset electric school bus costs. Learn more!

 IRS published a “safe harbor” provision for incremental cost, allowing school districts to use the Department of Energy’s calculations for incremental cost.
 However, if preferred, entities will be able to make independent determinations for incremental cost.

-Learn more about the Section 45W tax credit
+Learn more about this tax credit!

 Tax Credit for Alternative Fuel Refueling Property (Section 30C)